What is An Algorithm? Definition, Types, Characteristics

 8. Divide and Conquer Algorithm: Breaks a complex problem into smaller subproblems, solves them independently, and then combines their solutions to address the original problem effectively.

-9. Greedy Algorithm: Makes locally optimal choices at each step in the hope of finding a global optimum, useful for optimization problems but may not always lead to the best solution.
+9. Greedy Algorithm: Makes locally optimal choices at each step to find a global optimum.
+It is helpful for optimization problems but may not always lead to the best solution.

 10. Dynamic Programming Algorithm: Stores and reuses intermediate results to avoid redundant computations, enhancing the efficiency of solving complex problems.